Calling Test

 What Depression Does to Calling-Discovery

-Depression is not just sadness.
-It is a filter that distorts everything:
+Depression isn't just sadness.
+It is a filter that distorts everything.

+It steals energy.
 Calling-discovery takes energy — for reflection, for experimentation, for action.
 Depression steals all of it.
-You have nothing left to give to the search.

 A Different Approach: Calling-Discovery at Depression's Pace

-Standard calling-discovery advice assumes you are at full capacity.
-You are not.
-So we adjust the process.
+Standard calling-discovery advice assumes you're at full capacity.
+You aren't.
+So the process adjusts.

 Step 1: Get Help First

-This is not a calling article pretending to be therapy.
-If you are depressed, the first step is not finding your calling.
+This isn't a calling article pretending to be therapy.
+If you're depressed, the first step is not finding your calling.
 It is getting help for the depression.

 • See a doctor.
 Depression often has a biochemical component.
 Medication is not weakness — it is wisdom.